satellogic/iquaflow-airport-use-case-old/README.md

 # Airplane Detection IQF Experiment

 Airplaines can be detected from satellite images by AI algorithms.
 The objective of this study is to analize the effect of image compression on the detection performace.
-For more information see [iqf-wiki-airplanes](https://publicgitlab.satellogic.com/iqf/iq_tool_box-/-/wikis/Home/6.%20Use%20cases#airport-use-case)

 The core training code is an adaptation from [source repo](https://github.com/jwyang/faster-rcnn.pytorch)

+To make it compatible to your GPU hardware:
+ - See comments [here](https://github.com/jwyang/faster-rcnn.pytorch#compilation) about your GPU hardware.
+ - Setup cuda version in the pytorch=0.4.0 installation within the Dockerfile

 To reproduce the experiments:

-1. `git clone git@publicgitlab.satellogic.com:iqf/airport-use-case.git`
+1. `git clone git@publicgitlab.satellogic.com:iqf/iquaflow-airport-use-case.git`
-2. `cd iq-airport-use-case`
+2. `cd iquaflow-airport-use-case`
 3. Then build the docker image with `make build`.
 This will also download the dataset in `./dataset` as well as these weights:
     ```
     ./data/pretrained_model/resnet101_caffe.pth